USCGC Valiant: Operational history

 During the passage of Hurricane Lenny in November 1999, Valiant led search and rescue efforts for two missing sailing vessels in the vicinity of Saba Island.
 For two days Valiant faced 10- to 15-foot swells and winds up to 60 kn.
 Valiant was the on-scene commander supervising the search efforts of 6 Coast Guard cutters and 29 aircraft assets.
 Valiant and its crew covered over 1250 miles searching for two missing sailboats.
 Despite locating over eight overturned and capsized vessels adrift in the area, only one survivor was found.

 In 2004, Valiant engaged in alien migration interdiction operations during the 2004 Haiti Rebellion near Port-au-Prince.
 She repatriated 531 Haitians intercepted on boats as they tried flee the growing violence and turmoil fueled by rebel forces intent on removing President Jean-Bertrand Aristide from power.

 On 23 January 2010, Valiant assisted in the humanitarian relief efforts following the 2010 Haiti earthquake.

 On 24 September 2019, the Coast Guard reported that Valiant, along with four Colombian naval assets, intercepted a 40' long drug-smuggling semi-submersible carrying 12,000 lbs. of cocaine in the Pacific Ocean.
 The submersible was spotted by maritime aircraft prior to asking Valiant for assistance.
 The cocaine was estimated to be worth $165 million.
 Only 1,100 lbs. of the cocaine could be recovered from the submersible before it was sunk due to safety issues.
 The exact location where the submarine was found was not disclosed.
 Four men were taken into custody.

+On 26 August 2023, the Valiant intercepted a hydro-pod, a watercraft resembling a giant floating hamster wheel, about 70 nautical miles east of Tybee Island, Georgia.
+Reza Baluchi, the crewman and motor of the hydro-pod, was en route to England.
+A boarding party from the Valiant approached the hydro-pod and warned Baluchi that Hurricane Franklin was approaching, but Baluchi first threatened to stab himself and then to blow himself up if his vessel was boarded.
+The following day Valiant's watch over Baluchi was relieved by USCGC Campbell, whose crew eventually persuaded Baluchi to accompany them to Miami Beach.